Use config pipelines config-pipelines

 envTypes

 This array of strings is a child property of the metadata node.
-Possible values are dev, stage, prod, or any combination, and it determines for which environment types the configuration will be processed.
-For example, if the array only includes dev, the configuration will not be loaded on stage or prod environments, even if the configuration is deployed there.
+For Publish Delivery, possible values are dev, stage, prod, or any combination, and it determines for which environment types the configuration is processed.
+For example, if the array only includes dev, the configuration is not loaded on stage or prod environments, even if the configuration is deployed there.
+For Edge Delivery, only a value of prod should be used.

 You can use the yq utility to validate locally the YAML formatting of your configuration file (for example, yq cdn.yaml).